israeligal/elal-notification/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## 🎬 Stagehand AI Integration
+## 🤖 Puppeteer Web Scraping

-This project now includes [Stagehand](https://stagehand.dev) for AI-powered browser automation, providing more resilient scraping of Hebrew content with natural language instructions.
-See [STAGEHAND_SETUP.md](./STAGEHAND_SETUP.md) for configuration details.
+This project uses Puppeteer with AI-powered content extraction for scraping Hebrew content from El Al Airlines' updates page.
+The system works both locally and on Vercel using optimized Chromium.

 ## Getting Started